 CDC-DFC Drug Free Community Grant

 In 2016, DATF partnered with CN Guidance & Counseling Services to obtain a five-year, federally funded SAMHSA Drug Free Community grant.
 This grant allows DATF to carry out its mission to prevent and reduce the use of drugs and alcohol within our youth population.

-CN Guidance is a natural partner for our community, as both its CEO Jeffrey Friedman and Division Director Mary Silberstein live in the community.
-To learn more about CN Guidance, please visit www.cnguidance.org
+CN Guidance is a fiscal partner for our community, as both its CEO Jeffrey Friedman and Division Director Mary Silberstein live in the community.
+To learn more about CN Guidance - please visit www.cnguidance.org